-Title to and transfer of Dematerialised Covered Bonds will be evidenced only by records maintained by the Securities Settlement System, Euroclear and Clearstream, Luxembourg or other Securities Settlement System participants and in accordance with the applicable rules and procedures for the time being of the Securities Settlement System, Euroclear and Clearstream, Luxembourg or other Securities Settlement System participants, as the case may be.
+Title to and transfer of Dematerialised Covered Bonds will be evidenced only by records maintained by the Securities Settlement System, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland and Monte Titoli, Italy, or other Securities Settlement System participants and in accordance with the applicable rules and procedures for the time being of the Securities Settlement System, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland, Monte Titoli, Italy, and any other NBB investor (I)CSDs or other Securities Settlement System participants, as the case may be.

-Title to and transfer of Registered Covered Bonds shall pass by registration of the transfer by the Issuer or by the Registrar in a register in accordance with Article 462 et seq of the Belgian Company Code.
+Title to and transfer of Registered Covered Bonds shall pass by registration of the transfer by the Issuer or by the Registrar in a register in accordance with Article 462 et seq of the Belgian Companies Code.
 Upon a sale or transfer of Registered Covered Bonds, the seller thereof will be required to complete the relevant transfer documents and certificates.
 Those can be found, in case of issuance of any registered bonds, on the website at www.kbc.com or can be obtained from the Registrar.